ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 ---
 TODO: add button voice and said in tunisian (search for routes from two when example) etc etc with meta osmmultilingue and it will do search by itself
-TODO:forget password 404 not found
+TODO:forget password 404 not found:done
 TODO: booking could pass twice for the same booking, correct that:done
 TODO: add paiment by apple pay

+ Testing & DevOps

+  13. Unit Tests & CI/CD Pipeline
+  (line 524)

+  - Add tests for Celery tasks
+  - Unit tests for all functions
+  - Set up CI/CD pipeline

 TODO:add dishes and add them to invoice:done TODO:generate invoices:done
-TODO:add room choices, suite, etc single bed etc:done TODO:generate invoice and send it by email:done TODO:confiromation link by email when register TODO:show meals for aller and retour if specified: done
+TODO:add room choices, suite, etc single bed etc:done TODO:generate invoice and send it by email:done TODO:confiromation link by email when register:done TODO:show meals for aller and retour if specified: done
 TODO: can't deactivate return if for example i want modify my actual search:done
 TODO: continue with Dockerfile.cron: done